jorge-cardoso/jorge-cardoso.github.io/research/index.md

 + [Eliot](https://github.com/ClusterHQ/eliot) A Python library for Logging for complex distributed systems

 Other tools from the field of APM ([Application Performance Management](https://en.wikipedia.org/wiki/Application_performance_management)), such as [NewRelic](https://newrelic.com) limite their span to monitor the performance of transactions across web application stacks.

+### Repair and Recovery
+Automation is having an important role in making the management of cloud data centers automated and 'automatic'.
+The principals underlying Google SRE and DevOps all call for automation.
+For cloud reliability and resilience, the procedures to repair the IT infrastructure need to be encoded into executable processes.
+Large-scale distributed monitoring (dapper), stream and events (spark and flink), and time-based databases (prometheus) provide the base to identify important event that when flagged as alarms need to trigger encoded procedures to repair faulty systems.
+An important question is 'How to encode procedures to repair IT infrastructure automatically?'

 ## Huawei's Approach